 *Sometimes -gh and -ph can make an F sound.
 These words have the same sound as an F.

 Some words have both sounds in them.
+They may be a little tricky, but they’ll help you learn.
 Try them out!

 Did you like this blog?
 Share it with others!
 Let us know what YOU think!